© Crown copyright 2019

 - respond to you within 30 days of receiving it

-- suspend any action to collect the penalty charge amount until after a decision is made
+- suspend any action to collect the penalty charge amount until we reach a decision

 If you still disagree with our decision and want us to reconsider you must: